-KPMG International carries on business activities for the overall benefit of the KPMG network of member firms but does not provide professional services to clients.
+Member firms in the KPMG organization are members in, or have other legal connections to, KPMG International, an English private company limited by guarantee.
+KPMG International acts as the coordinating entity for the overall benefit of the KPMG member firms but does not provide professional services to clients.
 Professional services to clients are exclusively provided by member firms.

-Individual KPMG firms may consist of more than one separate legal entity.
-If this is the case, each separate legal entity will be responsible only for its own obligations and liabilities, unless it has expressly agreed otherwise.
+Individual member firms may consist of more than one separate legal entity.
+If this is the case, each separate legal entity will be responsible only for its own obligations and liabilities, unless it is expressly agreed otherwise.

-KPMG International’s activities are funded by amounts paid by the firms.
-The basis for calculating such amounts is approved by the Global Board and consistently applied to the member firms.
-A firm’s status as a KPMG member firm and its participation in the KPMG network may be terminated if, among other things, it has not complied with the policies and regulations set by KPMG International or any of its other obligations owed to KPMG International.
+A firm’s status as a KPMG member firm and its participation in the global organization may be terminated if, among other things, it has not complied with the policies and regulations set by KPMG International or any of its other obligations owed to it.